MENTORSHIP PROGRAM

 Their support enables us to further our work promoting the sustainability of photographic practice and we are incredibly grateful for their commitment to this important undertaking.

-All applications will be considered by the mentors, with successful candidates announced on 30th June 2024.
+All applications are carefully considered by the mentors.
 The Program of Mentorship will commence at a time agreed between mentor and the successful candidate and will include:

 • 12 months mentoring